BrigitteMendez1302/TPC-Landing-Page/README.md

-# TPC-OpenSource
+# TPC landing page
-This is the repository for the project for the course Open Source Apps
+This is the repository for the landing page for the project TPC of the course Open Source Apps